Historic Roofing

-Heritage Restoration works with trusted roofing subcontractors who understand the unique demands of historic buildings and traditional construction.
-Together, we take a building-science approach to ensure the roof functions as a complete system—not just a surface.
+Heritage Restoration works with trusted roofing specialists who understand historic buildings and traditional construction.
+Together, we treat the roof as a complete system rather than just a surface, because that is the only way to keep water out of an old building for good.

 Our Roofing Services